Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Generative models of dynamic mode decomposition

 Eq.~(\ref{equ:reconstructed_y}) can be applied to any $t$, including those $t^*>n$ with $n$ being the number of observed time points, and thus it can be used for forecasts.
 When the observations are noise-free, a more straightforward way is to let $ \mathbf{\hat y}(\mathbf x_n)=\mathbf y(\mathbf x_n)$ and forecast output vector on any $t^*>n$ by

-From the DMD-induced process in Eq.~(\ref{equ:dmd_process}), we have the following lemma, which gives the posterior distribution for forecast. \begin{lemma} Conditional on the $m \times n$ observational matrix $\mathbf Y$ with plug-in estimators of the parameters $\mathbf{\hat A}$ and $\hat \tau^2$, the posterior distribution of the output vector of DMD-induced process in Eq.~(\ref{equ:dmd_process}) at any $\mathbf x_{t^*}$ follows a multivariate normal distribution
+From the DMD-induced process in Eq.~(\ref{equ:dmd_process}), we have the following lemma, which gives the posterior distribution for forecast. \begin{lemma} Conditional on the observations $\mathbf Y$ with plug-in estimators of $\mathbf{\hat A}$ and {$\hat{\bm \Sigma}_{\varepsilon}$}, the posterior distribution of the output vector of DMD-induced process in Eq.~(\ref{equ:dmd_process}) at any $\mathbf x_{t^*}$ follows a multivariate normal distribution

 where $\mathbf {\hat y}(\mathbf x_{t^*})$ follows Eq.~(\ref{equ:direct_forecast}) for any $t^*>n$. \end{lemma}

 \begin{proof} We prove this by induction.
 For $t^*=n+1$, we have

 Assume for $t^*>n+1$, we have